fornwall/rust-script/README.md

 cargo install cargo-script
 ```

+### Features

+The following features are defined:

+- `suppress-cargo-output` (default): if building the script takes less than 2 seconds and succeeds, `cargo-script` will suppress Cargo's output.

 ### Manually Compiling and Installing

 `cargo-script` requires Rust 1.11 or higher to build.
 Rust 1.4+ was supported prior to version 0.2.